-The compiler is warning that the code may not behave as expected.
+C3001E: R<num> corrupted but possibly reused later.
+This code may not work correctly The compiler is warning that the code may not behave as expected.
 In particular, r14 may not always contain the "return address" at that point, because the compiler may have inlined the function, or may have pushed LR onto the stack to be able to re-use r14 for temporary storage.
-The preferred solution for the above case is to use the new return_address() intrinsic added in RVCT 2.0.
-Please refer to Chapter 3, RVCT Compiler and Libraries documentation - 3.1.4.
+The preferred solution for the above case is to use the return_address() intrinsic.
+Please refer to section 6.3 "Legacy inline assembler that accesses sp, lr, or pc", RVCT 3.1 Compiler User Guide.

-C2056W: illegal unaligned load or store access - use packed instead armcc -c --apcs /interwork --cpu strongarm1 main.c will fail because the StrongARM processor does not support Thumb
+C3002W: illegal unaligned load or store access - use packed instead armcc -c --apcs /interwork --cpu strongarm1 main.c will fail because the StrongARM processor does not support Thumb